wa0x6e/cal-heatmap/options/itemSelector.md

 cal.paint({ itemSelector: document.getElementById('my-node') });
 ```

-{: .note}
+{: .note .mt-8}
-If the chosen DOM node is not empty, the calendar will be inserted after the existing children.
+If the DOM node is not empty, the calendar will be inserted after the existing children.